tzuhan2424/kean-capstone/readme.md

 conda create -n cap python=3.9.18 pip install -r requirements.txt
 ```
-If you need install more package for backend service, add into the environment.yml and requirements.txt
+If you need install more package for backend service, please add into package.md
-it would be easy to deploy to cloud
+what package you install, and what service it provide